NotHammy/Data-Analyst-Portfolio/NYC Parking Violations/README.md

 ## Usage

 After setting up the database and dashboard:
+1. For quick viewing of the dashboard, access the provided PDF version.
-1. Open the dashboard using Power BI or Tableau.
+2. For a full interactive experience, download and open the dashboard using Power BI.
-2. Explore different views and filters to analyse the parking violation data.
+3. Explore different views and filters to analyse the parking violation data.
-3. Use the insights to inform decision-making in urban planning and law enforcement strategies.
+4. Use the insights to inform decision-making in urban planning and law enforcement strategies.

 ## Contributing

 Contributions are welcome.
 If you have ideas on how to improve the analysis or the dashboard, please fork the repository and submit a pull request.